"Now that I have said it, it must be Canon!"

 - The fangame Fullmetal Alchemist: Bluebird's Illusion was a source of something like this among some Fullmetal Alchemist fans back when Pride hadn't been introduced.
 There were quite a lot of fanworks based on the game.

 - At no point in Code Geass canon is it ever stated that Lamperouge (the last name Lelouch and Nunnaly take after faking their deaths) was Marianne's maiden name.
+Despite this you see this referenced at various times in fan works, including on this very wiki.

 - Action Girl Kallen Kouzuki goes by her Britannian father's surname "Stadtfeld" when in public due to the social stigma against Japanese.
 Fans often assume that she also "westernizes" her first name to "Karen" at the same time, or occasionally that she really is named Karen, and "Kallen" is her attempt to reject her "slave name".
-None of this reflects on canon; in fact, characters who only know her in her Stadtfeld identity still call her "Kallen"
+None of this reflects on canon; in fact, characters who only know her in her Stadtfeld identity still call her "Kallen".

 - The Director's Cut films of Death Note are not canon, and not generally regarded as such... except for the funeral scene.
 (And, more controversially, the scenes in the shinigami realm.)